Eliza Baughn, MA, LMHC

 Let’s have a conversation about working together : 206-745-0292

 While my strengths lie in working from a psychoanalytic perspective, I have unique training in complementary and alternative medicine for mental health, feminist theory in counseling, and Acceptance and Commitment Therapy.
 I hold a Masters Degree in Counseling Psychology from Bastyr University and completed an intern/externship at Seattle Therapy Alliance where I provided low cost psychotherapy to womxn.
-Prior to my work as a therapist, I worked four years full time as a birth doula helping womxn and their families during pregnancy and childbirth in a variety of settings.
+Prior to my work as a therapist, I worked four years full time as a birth doula helping families during pregnancy and childbirth in a variety of settings.
 My role included hands on support in homes and hospitals for postpartum recovery, infant care, feeding, and bonding.